Hooters wants to be your neighborhood restaurant again.

 Founded in 1983, Hooters became one of America’s most recognizable casual dining chains.

-And it did so by taking the sports-bar experience and meshing that with a beach-themed restaurant concept.
+The chain achieved that by combining the sports-bar experience with a beach-themed restaurant concept.

-The company’s newest initiative shows how legacy brands are now revisiting older audience perceptions and tweaking them to adapt to modern dining experiences.
+The new initiative shows how legacy brands are now revisiting older audience perceptions and adjusting them to adapt to modern dining expectations.

 Hooters is trying to reconnect with families and longtime diners while still preserving the parts of the brand people instantly recognize.

-• Reposition controversial branding with care: Softening visual presentation can widen your appeal without fully abandoning recognizable brand elements.
+- Reposition controversial branding with care: Softening visual presentation can widen appeal without fully abandoning recognizable brand elements.

-• Operational fixes matter during rebrands: Menu quality, store upgrades, and local events help make messaging feel believable to customers.
+- Operational fixes make messaging credible: Menu quality, store upgrades, and local events give the rebrand something to stand on.

 Our Take: Can Hooters Rebuild Trust?